elcodedocle/marketo-soap-api-php-client/README.md

 ### Requirements

- - PHP >=5.3 with curl extensions enabled
+ - PHP >=5.3 with the SOAP extension enabled

 ### Installation